ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # CI builds

--   When managing *pull requests*, it is necessary to be sure that the change does not worsen the code.
+-   When managing *pull requests*, it is necessary to be sure that the change does not break the existing code.

 -   A basic requirement is that all tests continue to pass once the *pull request* is merged.